Water Quality Goals and Objectives

 Water Quality Monitoring

 Since 2012, we have conducted year-round water quality monitoring in the three primary tributaries to the Niantic River – Latimer Brook, located in Montville and East Lyme, and Stony Brook and Oil Mill Brook, located in Waterford.
 We document baseline water quality characteristics including water temperature, dissolved oxygen levels, specific conductance (measure of ions in the water) and pH.
 We also measure the levels of nitrate-nitrogen in the tributary streams to determine from what parts of the watershed nitrogen is being delivered to the Niantic River, and in what amounts.
 We use this information to identify where water quality is not as good as it could be, and where a water quality improvement project might be beneficial.
+We conduct annual stream macro-invertebrate surveys called River Bioassessments for Volunteers (RBV) each fall using a protocol developed by CT DEEP.
+RBV identifies the presence or absence of riffle-dwelling stream insects that are sensitive to water quality.
+This assessment not only indicates relative water quality, but also indicates if the aquatic habitat is healthy and supportive of fisheries and other aquatic species.
+To learn more about these and other water quality assessments visit our Water Quality Monitoring page.

 Water Quality Improvements

 Using water quality data and other information collected through our monitoring program and data collected by our partners, we identify opportunities to conduct water quality improvement projects throughout the watershed.
 These projects target the primary NPS threats to the Niantic River, bacteria and nitrogen, reducing the amount of NPS that enters the Niantic River.
+Visit our Stormwater Management page to learn more about completed and upcoming water quality improvement projects.